jeannie2/storybook/README.md

 # storybook

-Practice using [storybook](https://storybook.js.org/), created series of buttons following tutorial
+Practice using [storybook](https://storybook.js.org/), created series of buttons.

 # How to view